MicrosoftDocs/powerbi-docs/powerbi-docs/admin/aggregations-auto.md

 Automatic aggregations tables are constantly changing as training operations determine the optimal aggregations to include in the in-memory aggregations cache.

 **IMPORTANT:** Power BI fully manages automatic aggregations table objects.
-Do not delete or modifying these tables yourself.
+Do not delete or modify these tables yourself.
 Doing so can cause degraded performance.

 Power BI maintains the dataset configuration outside of the dataset.
 The presence of a system-managed aggregations table in a dataset does not necessarily mean the dataset is in fact enabled for automatic aggregations.
 In other words, if you script out a full model definition for a dataset with automatic aggregations enabled, and create a new copy of the dataset (with a different name/workspace/capacity), the new resulting dataset is not yet enabled for automatic aggregations.
 You still need to enable automatic aggregations for the new dataset in dataset Settings.

 The `SystemManaged` table property is new to the Tabular Object Model (TOM) in Analysis Services client libraries version 19.22.5 and higher.
 Be sure to upgrade your data modeling and admin tools to the latest version of the client libraries when working with datasets that have automatic aggregations enabled.
-For example, older versions of SQL Server Management Studio (SSMS) are not yet able to enumerate tables or script out these datasets because the older client libraries do not support the SystemManaged table property.
+For example, older versions of SQL Server Management Studio (SSMS) are not yet able to enumerate tables or script out these datasets because the older client libraries do not support the `SystemManaged` table property.

 ## Loading new and updated aggregations

-While automatic aggregations eliminate the need to create user-defined aggregations tables, a deeper familiarity with the underlying processes is helpful to understand the impact of the configuration and its dependencies.
+While automatic aggregations eliminate the need to create user-defined aggregations tables, a deeper familiarity with the underlying processes is helpful in understanding the impact of the configuration and its dependencies.
 For example, you must perform at least one refresh for either the day or week frequency for Power BI to load the in-memory aggregations cache.
 More refreshes are necessary to improve the aggregations accuracy over time.

 Power BI relies on the following to generate automatic aggregations:

 - As soon as automatic aggregations are enabled for a dataset, Power BI begins to track all report queries in a query log.
-As mentioned earlier, Power BI maintains seven days of data per dataset.
+Power BI maintains seven days of log data per dataset.
 - During the first data refresh operation for your selected frequency, Power BI initiates the training operation to ensure the aggregations adapt to evolving query patterns.
 While training can only be performed on past queries, the results are sufficiently accurate to ensure future queries are covered.
 However, there is no guarantee that future queries hit the cache as those queries could be different.
 - With each dataset refresh operation, Power BI loads the in-memory cache with the latest aggregations data.